beachpeeps/cpg_sandbox/GUI.md

 2. Use the built-in merge tool or your preferred editor
 3. Mark conflicts as resolved when done

-I'll add a screenshot here!
+Adding a bad link here that doesn't work!

 ## Keyboard Shortcuts